Misu1009/calculator/README.md

 # calculator
-This is a simple calculator just do the basic operation with compose method.
+This is a simple calculator, doing the basic operation with compose method.

 There is still a bug like if adding a lot of number but the size is not enough, it can't scroll horizontally (because just using a row composable)